feideconnect/core-apis/docs/apigkadm.md

 ### Return values

-Returns `200 OK`, and list of clients as json in body.
+Returns `200 OK`, and list of api gatekeepers as json in body.
 Status is `200 OK` even if resulting list is empty.
 Returns `403 Forbidden` if user is not admin for the specified organization

 ## Deleting a gatekeeper